 Example:

 “I lead people who believe in the power of collaboration and innovation.
 I will focus on people who want to create meaningful impact and drive change.
-I promise working with me will help you have clarity, alignment, and the tools to achieve great results.”
+Working with me will help you have clarity, alignment, and the tools to achieve great results.”

 Another example:

 “I lead people who believe that alignment and trust are the foundations of success.
 I will focus on people who want to improve processes and work together toward shared goals.
-I promise working with me will help you have a clear playbook for working together, a unifying strategy with actionable tactics, and the trust to allow for simplified workflows.”
+Working with me will help you have a clear playbook for working together, a unifying strategy with actionable tactics, and the trust to allow for simplified workflows.”

 Once you know who you are looking for, focusing on marketing to your core audience becomes easy.